Image Comics: A-I – Collected Editions Reviews

 Collects The Fade Out #1-12

-Film noir, murder mystery, all set around old Hollywood.
+“If someone asked me what my dream idea for a comic book is, I would probably say film noir, murder mystery, all set around old Hollywood.
 Well, Ed Brubaker has delivered.
-Question is, does this live up to the dream?Very easy question to answer…1,000x yes!
+Question is, does this live up to the dream?

+There is a lot going on in this plot.
+I will say that it does help to have a little bit of prior knowledge on what is going on in Hollywood at time.
+Luckily, this is where I thrive as I’m a bit of a film geek.
+Along side that you have our main character dealing with PTSD, writers getting blacklisted and dealing with communism in Hollywood.
 So when these certain elements came up I knew what they were referring to.
 They also refer to many of the Hollywood stars of the time without mentioning them by name necessarily.
 My favourite being Montgomery Clift.
 The way his real life story is played out on the pages had me nerding out.

-There is a character sheet at the beginning of the book that does come in handy as there are lot of players in this mystery.Sean Philip captures the era perfectly using many famous actresses as references.
+Sean Philip captures the era perfectly using many famous actresses as references.
 I particularly liked like the way he used dreams/memory sequences – very misty and hazy, very cinematic.
 The colourist also set the mood perfectly.
 To be honest, it felt like a elegant cinematic HBO limited series.
 Perfection.

 My only concerns are that the ending is slightly anticlimactic but if you asked me if it suits the story and the characters, I would say yes.
 This isn’t a superhero story, this is real life.

 If you’re a fan of films like Sunset Boulevard, LA Confidential or have a general interest in Golden Age of Hollywood, what are you waiting for?
-This will be your new favourite graphic novel.
+This will be your new favourite graphic novel.”

 ⭐️⭐️⭐️⭐️⭐️ out of 5